CheloGE/Trajectory_tracking_controller/README.md

 <center><img src = "./project/pid_controller/screenshot/throttle_verFinal.png"/></center>
 <center><span class="caption"> Error throttle (blue) VS Throttle control output (green) VS Brake output (orange) </span></center>

 You can see that the main difference is in the throttle controller where the error does not change that harshly as in the 1st version.
 This yielded a more comfortable velocity for the user.
-Also, no bugs founded during this test case.
+Also, bugs do not crashed our implememtation during this test case.

 ### Lessons learned from the PID controller